 However, is probably insulin sensitive and needs small insulin amounts to maintain the sugar in check.
 Therefore people need to check their fasting insulin with an FBG test.
 Although doctors do not check this, patients can ask for that to be done.

 If despite the information above mentioned people still do not understand the rising blood sugar on the low-carb diet.
 Also if one’s blood sugar continues to rise higher even throughout the day, there might be a potential problem.

 That problem is known by the name LADA, also known as 1.5 diabetes.

 LADA is something like type 2 in which the antibodies attack the cells which produce insulin in the pancreas.
 However, LADA occurs in adulthood and not adolescence or childhood.

 According to the researchers, LADA has features of type 1.
 However, the patients are thinner, and they need insulin faster since antibodies attack their beta cells which produce insulin.

-The good news is that just like type 1 and type 2, a low-carb keto diet also works well for those with LADA to maintain their blood glucose stable.
+The good news is that just like type 1 and type 2, a low-carb keto diet also works well for those with LADA to maintain their blood glucose stability.

 In the case of insulin injections, low-carb eating enables them to use the least insulin to maintain their high blood glucose in check.

 It might not slow down the progress of beta-cell destruction.
 However, low carb is a successful strategy to lower the reliance on drugs.

 According to all things above mentioned, the keto diet does not cause higher fasting blood glucose.
 Therefore people should not worry about their morning highs, instead, focus on getting a good night’s sleep and reducing stress.